 Use the tool below to get free quotes from our top three picks:

 Among other benefits, third-party warranties offer a wider choice of coverage options than Buick’s extended warranty options.
-For example, you can buy everything from powertrain-only warranty to a full-vehicle warranty with up to 10 years/150,000 miles of coverage, such as our pick for best service, CARCHEX, offers.
-Our best overall provider, Endurance, even offers coverage up to 15 years/200,000 miles.
+For example, you can buy everything from powertrain-only warranty to a full-vehicle warranty with up to 10 years/150,000 miles of coverage, such as our pick for used cars, CARCHEX, offers.
+Our best overall provider, Endurance, even offers coverage up to 15 years/200,000+ miles.

 Third-party warranties generally cost less than factory extended warranties for similar coverage.
 Also, with a third-party warranty, you can have a covered repair performed at one of tens of thousands of repair facilities across the U.S., including Buick dealers, local independent shops, and national chains such as AAMCO, Goodyear, Midas, and Meineke.
 That can be a lot more convenient than having to find a nearby Buick dealer in the event of a breakdown.